 Outside of the U.S.

-While a lack of perfectly formulated fashion protections is the norm in the U.S., this is not the case in other countries – namely, in the countries of the U.S.’s international fashion competitors.
+While a lack of perfectly formulated fashion protections is the norm in the U.S., this is not necessarily the case in other countries – namely, in the countries of the U.S.’s international fashion competitors.
 Copyright protection in the UK is not terribly dissimilar from that in the United States.
 However, the European Designs Directive introduced a unified system of industrial design rights for both registered and unregistered designs throughout the European Union.
 This allows for the protection of garments and accessories in their entirety.

 Due to its history as the home of innovation in terms of high fashion, it is not surprising that France enjoys the most extensive and longstanding legal rights in connection with fashion designs.
 The country’s copyright system provides protection for garments and accessories.
 The same type of protection also applies to Italian designs.